2025 Speakers

 Ada Chan

-Head of Communcations and Engagement / SDSN Hong Kong Network Manager
+Head of Communications and Engagement / SDSN Hong Kong Network Manager

 Ada Chan

-Head of Communcations and Engagement / SDSN Hong Kong Network Manager
+Head of Communications and Engagement / SDSN Hong Kong Network Manager

 Ada is a committed strategist and educator with expertise in planning and sustainable development.
 She obtained her PhD from the University of Melbourne, where her dissertation examined the role of creative arts spaces as cultural capital in Hong Kong and their contribution to urban sustainability.
 With substantial experience in academia and project management, Ada has served as the Head of Communications and Engagement in the Social Responsibility and Sustainable Development Office, as well as the Network Manager for the Sustainable Development Solutions Network in Hong Kong at the Chinese University of Hong Kong.
 In these roles, she successfully led initiatives focused on social impact and sustainability.
 Additionally, she has held the position of Project Manager at the University of Hong Kong, where she managed community outreach projects pertaining to water sustainability.